pankajmourya007/CyberRakshak/README.md

 ## Project Description

-CyberRakshak is designed to [describe what your app does, e.g., monitor cybersecurity threats, provide educational resources, etc.].
-It includes features like [list some key features of your application].
+CyberRakshak is designed to, e.g. monitor cybersecurity threats, provide educational resources, etc. It includes features like ....

 ## Features